The Silver Sword: Adaptations

 In 1957, the BBC produced an eight-part children's television series, with Melvyn Hayes, then aged 22, as Edek.
 A further BBC television version was broadcast in 1971.
-Both series are thought to survive in some capacity and the final episode of the 1957 serial definitely exists.
-In 2011, a year before the centenary of the author's birth, a radio adaptation was produced for BBC Radio 4 Extra.
+In 2011, a radio adaptation was produced for BBC Radio 4 Extra.

 Legacy

 John Boyne, author of The Boy in the Striped Pyjamas (2006), has acknowledged a debt to Serraillier's novel: "the book stands out for me as a great children's classic – [it] was my first introduction to the Second World War in fiction, to the horrors of the Nazi era, and the fear that capture could instill in the minds of its young heroes Ruth, Edek and Bronia."